Vanish-Coder/Simple-Wordle-Offline/README.md

 # Simple Wordle

-A fun little remake of the classic (well technically, one advantage is you can play it without wifi 😃)...
+A fun little remake of the classic (well technically, one change is you can play it without wifi 😃)...

 <img width="699" height="795" alt="Screenshot 2025-11-05 at 4 55 55 PM" src="https://github.com/user-attachments/assets/b066c3e1-b42a-46d0-a552-a6f70b533f7c" />